larguar/code-quiz/README.md

 # Coding Quiz

 You have 60 seconds to answer 5 code-related questions.
 To move on to the next question, you must answer the current question correctly.
 Your time limit will decrease by 10 seconds every time you answer a question incorrectly.
 Your final score is measured by the time it takes to answer all 5 questions.

 *Note: This quiz does not function properly yet*

-## Current Functionality Highlights
+## Functionality Highlights

 ```
 Navigate through a single page to take the quiz